ORNL/intersect-architecture/sos/logical/resilience/index.rst

 ecosystems.
-These structural patterns provide concrete descriptions of individual resilience solutions that are applied to :ref:`intersect:arch:sos:logical:systems`, and correspondingly to the microservices that make up servives in the :ref:`intersect:arch:ms`.
+These structural patterns provide concrete descriptions of individual resilience solutions that are applied to :ref:`intersect:arch:sos:logical:systems`, and correspondingly to the microservices that make up services in the :ref:`intersect:arch:ms`.
 Higher-level architectural and strategy patterns can be found in the original resilience design pattern specification :cite:`engelmann22rdp-20` and are not repeated here for brevity.
 The Self Stabilization derived patterns Natural